HTML has links - PDF has Authentication

 (iii) Interjurisdictional plans, such as total maximum daily loads.

-(f) Counties and cities must obtain 20-year population allocations for their planning area as part of a countywide process described in WAC 365-196-305(4) and 365-196-310.
-Using information from the housing needs analysis, identify the amount of land suitable for development at a variety of densities consistent with the number and type of residential units likely to be needed over the planning period.
-At a minimum, cities must plan for the population allocated to them, but may plan for additional population within incorporated areas.
+(f) Counties and cities must obtain 20-year population and housing needs allocations for their planning area as part of a countywide process described in WAC 365-196-305(4) and 365-196-310.
+Using information from the housing needs analysis and housing needs allocation, identify the amount of land suitable for development at a variety of densities consistent with the number and type of residential units likely to be needed over the planning period.
+Densities and type of residential units needed should take into account what housing types can serve housing needs at different potential economic segments as described in WAC 365-196-410(2).
+At a minimum, cities must plan for the population and housing needs allocated to them, but may plan for additional growth within incorporated areas.

 (g) Counties and cities should estimate the level of commercial space, and industrial land needed using information from the economic development element, if available, or from other relevant economic development plans.